GetLightBite/StriveSDK_iOS/README.md

 git clone https://github.com/GetLightBite/StriveSDK_iOS.git
 open StriveSDK_ios
 ```
-You'll find the framework at: `demo_app/Strive.framework`
+- You'll find our framework at: `demo_app/Strive.framework`
+- You can find the tutorial project at `tutorial_app/StriveCameraTutorial.xcodeproj`.

 2. Drag `Strive.framework` into your project.
 Make sure "Copy items if needed" is checked.
 It might take like 10 seconds for the framework to appear in the project directory.